MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-get-started.md

    - **Replay name**: The file name for the replay trace.
    - **Controller machine name**: The name of the Distributed Replay controller machine.
    - **Path to source trace file on controller**: The file path for the source trace file from [Capture](#Capture).
-   - **SQL Server instance name**: The target machine running SQL Server on which to replay the source trace.
+   - **SQL Server instance name**: The name of the SQL Server instance on which to replay the source trace.
    - **Path to store target trace file on SQL Server machine**: The folder path for the resulting replay trace file.

 1. Select the check box to restore the backup from the first step.